About The Project

 Construction Progress

-Crews are focusing their efforts on city center improvements ahead of the busy tourist season.
 To minimize disruptions, work will not take place in the city center from May 22 to September 3, 2025.
-Construction on the new roundabout and Little Missouri River Bridge will continue throughout the summer.
+Construction on the new roundabout, Little Missouri River Bridge, and Pacific Avenue widening just east of the bridge will continue throughout the summer.

-- Chimney Park Entrance/ E. River Rd N: Crews are building a new Shared Use Path (SUP) at the Chimney Park entrance and installing curbs and gutters along the west side of E. River Road N.
+- Little Missouri Bridge to E. River Rd N: Crews are widening Pacific Avenue between the bridge and East River Rd N for future connection to the widened bridge.
+A new Shared Use Path (SUP) will be constructed, the Chimney Park entrance will be reconstructed, along with new curbs and gutters along the west side of E. River Road N.

 - Little Missouri River Bridge & Roundabout: Work continues on the south side of the roundabout.
 Bridge girder placement is scheduled for mid-summer.

 - Pacific Avenue traffic will be rerouted through the two north-side lanes of the new roundabout, with traffic from Chateau Road connecting to Pacific Avenue on the east side.
-Pedestrians will be directed along the newly constructed north sidewalk.
+Pedestrians are directed along the newly constructed north sidewalk.

 Project Goals